open-pioneer/trails-openlayers-base-packages/src/packages/selection/README.md

 <Selection mapId={MAP_ID} sources={selectionsources} />;
 ```

-### VectorLayer as selection source example implementation
+### VectorLayer as selection source

-To use an ol VectorLayer with an ol VectorSource (e.g. layer of the map) as a selection source, this example implementation
+To use an OpenLayers VectorLayer with an OpenLayers VectorSource (e.g. layer of the map) as a selection source, this example implementation
 can be used.

 Key features are:

 -   using only the extent as selection kind